-Minimum Hardware/Software Requirement Description Data Services (SDS) tables on an Oracle $10g$ database.
+Minimum Hardware/Software Requirement Description • Oracle SQLPlus (9.2.0.1.0 or higher)-COTS software for configuring SSPI SQL or Standard Data Services (SDS) tables on an Oracle 10g database.
 REF: For more information on configuring files and integrating KAAJEE with Web-based software applications, please refer to Chapter 4, "Integrating KAAJEE with an Application," in this manual.
-Network Communications Software/Capability All developer workstations must have the following network communications software and capability: REF: For more information on telecommunications support, please visit the VHA Communication Services Office (CSO) Home Page: REDACTED Note: Currently, only Winsock compliant TCP/IP protocol is supported on the LAN or remotely as Point-to-Point Protocol (PPP) or Serial Line Internet Protocol (SLIP).
+Network Communications Software/Capability All developer workstations must have the following network communications software and capability: REF: For more information on telecommunications support, please visit the VHA Communication Services Office (CSO) Home Page: REDACTED Networked client/server workstations running Microsoft's native TCP/IP stack.
+NOTE: Currently, only Winsock compliant TCP/IP protocol is supported on the LAN or remotely as Point-to-Point Protocol (PPP) or Serial Line Internet Protocol (SLIP).
 You must use RAS (Remote Access Service) or Dialup Networking to connect to the server using PPP or SLIP.
 For the setup of RAS or Dialup Networking, please refer to the appropriate operating system's documentation.
 Connectivity with the VistA M Server (i.e., VA Wide Area Network [WAN] connectivity).
 Run PING.EXE to test the connectivity.
 Capability to log onto the NT network using a unique NT Logon ID.